Illinois State Police Combats Vehicle Hijacking And Theft

 Highlights of ISP vehicle recovery efforts:

-- December 20, 2024, ISP located a stolen Jeep and attempted a traffic stop on I-94 at 79th in Chicago, but the Jeep fled.
-The Jeep parked at a State Park near US 6 in LaSalle and two suspects ran from the vehicle.
-ISP took both suspects into custody.
+- September 19, 2024, ISP located a stolen Infiniti and attempted a traffic stop on I-94 at 130th in Chicago, but the Infiniti fled.
+The Infiniti parked in the 600 block of Wolcott Avenue and the driver ran from the vehicle.
+ISP took the driver into custody.

 More like this: